 Sophia Fry who was an educator and an activist was married to an MP.
 This inspired her during the era of Gladstone to form The Women’s Liberal Association in 1881, in her hometown of Darlington.
 Women were not really taken seriously.
-In 1886 Fry decided to campaign this matter further and invited 15 other representatives of other groups with similar aims to her home with the idea of forming a national Federation.
+In 1886 Fry decided to campaign this matter further and invited 15 other representatives of other groups with similar aims to her home with the idea of forming a national federation.
 The Women’s Liberal Federation (WLF) was therefore formed in 1887.

 There were two sides of thought to this group, the women who supported suffrage and those that were on the fence or neutral about it.
 Gladstone wrote a letter that opposed votes for women.
-Fry although supported the movement and some of the ideas of suffrage she realised the confrontational aspects.
+Fry supported the movement and some of the ideas of suffrage she realised the confrontational aspects.
 In 1892 she then left the WLF and set up The Women’s National Liberal Association.

-National Union of Women’s Suffrage Societies
+Millicent Garrett Fawcett – the founding of the National Union of Women’s Suffrage Societies (NUWSS)

-10th October 1903
+Emmeline Pankhurst Speech, 10th October 1903

 Pankhurst was broadcasting “You must make women count as much as men” It was now the Edwardian era the society also wanted equal political power.
 Pankhurst’s daughter Sylvia was also active.

 Pankhurst protested outside parliament.
-Suffragettes were known for their extreme measures, hunger strikes, throwing rocks at key buildings where men in positions of power worked.
+Suffragettes were known for their extreme measures, hunger strikes, and throwing rocks at key buildings where men in positions of power worked.
 Vandalism, breaking into buildings where women were not allowed.
 Jumping out on people, unexpectantly, bomb explosions, boycotting, sabotage.
 Chaining themselves to railings.
 Protesting, marches rallies, smashing windows with toffee hammers.

 Also in 1906 many papers nationally were using this suffragette term.
 Even the Tattler contained an article “The Soul of a Suffragette in 1906 by Barry Pain, with a cartoon illustration that would not be allowed in today’s society because of its racist and anti-women connotations.

 In 1907 Pankhurst and others clashed on various issues, so another subgroup was formed the Women’s Freedom League.
-3 groups didn’t always agree, but the main common aim slowly gained momentum.
+The 3 groups didn’t always agree, but the main common aim slowly gained momentum.
 NUWSS was collecting more members.
 By 1909 the WSPU had branches all over the Uk.
 They published a magazine that sold over 20 000 copies a week.

 1907 A march from Hyde Park to Exeter Hall in the rain and mud often coined the Mud March.

 King George‘s Private golf course

-A woman on hunger strike in Holloway prison embroidered a handkerchief with her thoughts feelings about that experience.
-Janie Terrero created this whilst under pressure, resisting, duress, painful struggle.
+A woman on hunger strike in Holloway prison embroidered a handkerchief with her thoughts and feelings about that experience.
+Janie Terrero created this whilst under pressure, resisting, duress, and painful struggle.
 It is an artifact that is a way to capture, political history.
 Domestic craft became the symbolism of a powerful message Terrero Janie